scurrie/firsttest/README.md

 firsttest
 =========

-This is my first test projuct
+This is my first test project
+Need to understand Jenkins and GIT